jsdelivr/globalping/README.md

 ### GitHub Bot

 Our GitHub bot can by triggered by simply mentioning it in any public GitHub issue.
-It supports a human friendly format of issuing commands.
+It supports a human friendly format of issuing commands and follows the existing Slack and CLI formatting logic allowing you to easily move between integrations.

 Examples:
 ```
 @globalping ping 8.8.8.8 from Germany
-@globalping traceroute jsdelivr.com from South America limit 2
+@globalping traceroute jsdelivr.com from South America --limit 2
 ```

 The location field can process all kinds of different types of location matching, including continents, regions, countries, cities, US states and ASNs.
 ASNs must be prefixed by "AS", e.g. `from AS80085`.